-Many of the basic ideas of PEA can be linked to a critique of the normative assumptions of the ‘good governance’ agenda, and the increasing recognition that development agencies must be more sensitive to local context and local politics.
-This critique is particularly associated with Merilee Grindle’s writings on ‘good enough governance’ (Grindle, 2011a; Grindle 2011b,) Sue Unsworth’s ‘upside down view of governance’ (IDS, 2005; IDS, 2010), Brian Levy’s call for a shift from ‘best practice’ to ‘best fit’ (Levy 2011), and the Africa Power and Politics Programme’s ideas on ‘going with the grain’ (Kellsall 2008; Booth, 2011).
+Many of the basic ideas of PEA can be linked to a critique of the normative assumptions of the ‘good governance’ agenda.
+There is an increasing recognition that development agencies must be more sensitive to local context and local politics, and not merely focussed on technical fixes.
+This critique is particularly associated with Merilee Grindle’s writings on ‘good enough governance’ (Grindle, 2011); Sue Unsworth’s ‘upside down view of governance’ (IDS, 2010); Brian Levy’s call for a shift from ‘best practice’ to ‘good fit’ (Levy, 2011), and the need to ‘work with the grain’ (Booth, 2012; Levy, 2014).

 In response to these insights, political economy analysis has become increasingly focussed on the workings of institutions, and in particular, the relationship between formal institutions (codified laws and officially sanctioned rules) and informal institutions (rules that are created, communicated, and enforced outside of officially sanctioned channels and often through personal, social and ethnic ties).
 Helmke and Levitsky (2006) provide an analytical framework for interpreting the interaction between formal and informal institutions and the implications for democracy in Latin America.

 In seeking to understand better the mechanisms by which political competition affects development outcomes, analysts have pointed to the effects of entrenched patron-client relationships in many developing countries.
 Kitschelt and Wilkinson (2009) explore different forms of clientelism, which they collectively define as “a transaction involving the direct exchange of a citizen’s vote in return for direct payments or continuing access to employment, goods, and services.”
 Keefer and Khemani (2005) identify mechanisms by which electoral competition can reinforce patronage politics.
 They analyse this in terms of ‘political market imperfections‘ (incomplete information, social divisions and credibility gaps) that create incentives for politicians to deliver narrowly targeted private goods rather than public goods that are required for development and whose benefits are more widely shared.